yoyohoneysinga/Multi-Language-Projects/ideas.md

 6. **Number Factorization**
    The process of breaking down a number into a set of factors (i.e., numbers that divide the original number without leaving a remainder).
 Common algorithms include trial division, Pollard's Rho, and the Sieve of Eratosthenes for prime factorization.

+7. **Max Knights**
+   Determines the maximum number of chess knights on an N×N chessboard such that no two knights threaten each other.